 Dun is a simple dominant, meaning that one gene will do the trick, and having two dun genes looks the same as having one.

 From this distance it is hard to say for sure if this pair is buckskin or "buttermilk" dun; After the herd was captured by BLM in late 2004, we could tell for sure that these are buckskins

 This rich orange-ish shade may resemble a light bay, but is seldom seen in buckskins.
 Even from a distance you can safely guess this is a dun

 Here are wild horses in their winter shaggies.
 This is the most difficult time to tell the difference between dun and buckskin.
 But in the case of the dun horse (above) the dorsal stripe shows through (although sometimes it is not as easy as this)

 Although no stripes are visible on this yearling, we can guess that she is a dun (actually a grullo, which is dun on a black base) because of her dark face.
 When she was adopted and then shed out, this turned out to be true.

 The most obvious difference between a dun and a buckskin is the presence or absence of a sharp, clear dorsal stripe.
-Buckskins sometimes have counter-shading that mimics a dorsal stripe, but in that case the stripe is wider, with fuzzy edges.
-There are many more components to the dun factor, but the dorsal is the easiest to look for and recognize.
+However, buckskins sometimes have counter-shading that mimics a dorsal stripe, but in that case the stripe is wider, with fuzzy edges.
+There are many more components to the dun factor, too, that need to be present.